 How is compensation determined?

 In a FELA case, the determination of compensation relies on proving negligence (or carelessness).
 In the legal world, negligence is often used as a standard to determine if a person or entity (like a railroad company) is responsible for injuries sustained in an accident.
-Proving negligence is at the core of virtually any personal injury case, with the possible exception of “no-fault” auto accidents or worker’s compensation claims.
+Proving negligence is at the core of virtually any personal injury case, except for “no-fault” auto accidents or worker’s compensation claims.

-Under FELA, compensation is awarded based on “comparative negligence,” which seeks to determine how much of the injury-related costs are due to the carelessness of the employee compared to the negligence of the employer.
-That means the railroad company will work hard to show the bulk of the accident was due to the employee’s careless acts in order to lessen their own financial burden.
+Under the program, compensation is awarded based on “comparative negligence,” which seeks to determine how much of the railroad accident and injury-related costs are due to the employee’s carelessness compared to the employer’s negligence.
+That means the railroad company will work hard to show the bulk of the accident was due to the employee’s careless acts to lessen their financial burden.
 At the same time, the accident victim must establish the degree of the employer’s negligence, a process that requires considerable skill and knowledge of the law, as well as access to resources necessary for supporting the case.

 How is negligence proven?

-In addition to providing protection for railroad workers, FELA also establishes certain safety standards for railroad companies.
+In addition to protecting injured railroad workers, FELA also establishes certain safety standards for railroad companies.
 These standards include:

-- Provision of a reasonably safe workplace, including safe equipment and tools
+- Provision of a reasonably safe workplace, including safety equipment and tools

 - Routine workplace inspections to identify and correct safety issues